GoogleChrome/web.dev/src/site/content/en/fast/browser-level-image-lazy-loading/index.md

 ## Avoid lazy-loading images that are in the first visible viewport

 You should avoid setting `loading=lazy` for any images that are in the first visible viewport.
+This is particularly relevant for LCP images.
+See the article [The performance effects of too much lazy-loading](./lcp-lazy-loading/) for more information.

 It is recommended to only add `loading=lazy` to images which are positioned below the fold, if possible.
-Images that are eagerly loaded can be fetched right away, while images which are loaded lazily the browser currently needs to wait until it knows where the image is positioned on the page, which relies on the IntersectionObserver to be available.
+Images that are eagerly loaded can be fetched right away, while images which are loaded lazily the browser currently needs to wait until it knows where the image is positioned on the page, which relies on the `IntersectionObserver` to be available.

-{% Aside %}
-  In Chromium, the impact of images in the initial viewport being marked with `loading=lazy` on Largest Contentful Paint is fairly small, with a regression of <1% at the 75th and 99th percentiles compared to eagerly loaded images.
-{% endAside %}

 Generally, any images within the viewport should be loaded eagerly using the browser's defaults.
 You do not need to specify `loading=eager` for this to be the case for in-viewport images.